-World Cup Results 2018: Scores, Updated Round of 16 Bracket After Saturday
+World Cup Results 2018: Scores, Updated Round-of-16 Bracket After Saturday

-World Cup Results 2018: Scores, Updated Round of 16 Bracket After SaturdayJune 30, 2018
+World Cup Results 2018: Scores, Updated Round-of-16 Bracket After SaturdayJune 30, 2018

-France and Uruguay secured passage through the 2018 World Cup round of 16 on Saturday as they saw off Argentina and Portugal.
+France and Uruguay secured passage through the 2018 World Cup round of 16 on Saturday, as they saw off Argentina and Portugal, respectively.

 Les Bleus edged out La Albiceleste in a 4-3 thriller, while Uruguay ground out a 2-1 win over the Selecao courtesy of two excellent goals from Edinson Cavani.